nvdla/doc/doc/ias/unit_description.rst

 ~~~~~~~~~~~~~~~~~~~~

 Winograd convolution refers to an optional algorithm to optimize the
 performance of direct convolution.
-Convolution pipeline only support
+The Convolution Pipeline supports
-Winograd for 3x3xC kernel.
+Winograd only for 3x3xC size kernels.

-The key idea for Winograd convolution is to reduce the number of
+The motivation for the Winograd convolution is to reduce the number of
-multiplication, while increase adders to deal with additional
+multiplications required, resulting in drastically increased performance for
+a given number of MAC hardware elements.

+Winograd requires some additional adders to perform the Winograd transform
+on input and output activation data.

-transformation.
-The equation of Winograd convolution used in convolution
+The equation for the Winograd Convolution used in the Convolution
-pipeline is:
+Pipeline is:

 .. math:: S = \ A^{T}\left\lbrack \left( \text{Gg}G^{T} \right) \odot \left( C^{T}\text{dC} \right) \right\rbrack A